ShubhGuPTA-cmd/Online-Complaint-System/README.md

 Database: MySQL

 TO run this:
--Copy path till the civicdesk-backend and do cd path on cmd
+-Copy path till the civicdesk and do cd path on cmd
 - npm install
 - npm start